 where $\kappa_0^*=\int_{\Theta_0}\nu_\theta^*d\mu_0$ and $\kappa_1=\int_{\Theta_1}\nu_\theta d\mu_1$.\footnote{The second equality in \eqref{eq:bdsrisk} is established in the proof of Theorem \ref{thm:bayes-dempster-shafer}.} This risk function uses the prior probability to reflect parameter uncertainty, while it uses the belief function (and its conjugate) to incorporate the decision maker's willingness to be robust against incompleteness.
 In what follows, we call $r$ the \emph{Bayes--Dempster--Shafer (BDS) risk}.
-We then call $\phi$ a \emph{BDS test} if it minimizes the BDS risk.\footnote{The axiomatic foundations for this type of preference (when $S$ is the payoff-relevant state space) is given in \cite{Gul:2014aa} and \cite{epstein2015exchangeable} (in the context of repeated experiments).} One of the components of the BDS risk is $\pi_{\kappa_1}(\phi)=\int \phi d\kappa_1$.
-We call this object the \emph{weighted average lower power} (WALP).
-The interpretation of $\pi_{\kappa_1}(\phi)$ is similar to that of the standard weighted average power \citep{Andrews:1994aa,Andrews:1995aa}.
-Choosing a suitable $\mu_1$, one may direct the power of a test toward certain alternatives.
-However, $\pi_{\kappa_1}$ takes the average of the guaranteed power value instead of the actual unknown power.
+We then call $\phi$ a \emph{BDS test} if it minimizes the BDS risk.\footnote{The axiomatic foundations for this type of preference (when $S$ is the payoff-relevant state space) is given in \cite{Gul:2014aa} and \cite{epstein2015exchangeable} (in the context of repeated experiments).}

+One of the components of the BDS risk is $\pi_{\kappa_1}(\phi)=\int \phi d\kappa_1$.
+We call this object the \emph{weighted average power guarantee} (WAPG).
+It is analogous to the standard weighted average power of \citet{Andrews:1994aa,Andrews:1995aa}: the choice of $\mu_1$ determines which alternatives receive greater weight.
+Unlike standard weighted average power, however, $\pi_{\kappa_1}(\phi)$ averages power guarantees rather than power under a specified selection rule or data-generating distribution.

 The following theorem characterizes the BDS test.
 For this, let $core(\kappa)\equiv \{P\in\Delta(S):P(A)\ge \kappa(A),\forall A\subset S\}$.
 In what follows, we assume that $core(\kappa_0)\cap core(\kappa_1)=\emptyset$.\footnote{To ensure this condition, it is sufficient to have at least one $\bar A\subset S$ such that $P_0(\bar A)<P_1(\bar A)$ (or $P_0(\bar A)>P_1(\bar A)$) for all $(P_0,P_1)\in \mathcal P_{\theta_0}\times\mathcal P_{\theta_1}$ and $(\theta_0,\theta_1)\in \Theta_0\times\Theta_1$.
 In Example \ref{ex:game}, one may take $\bar A=\{(1,1)\}$.} \begin{lemma} Let the BDS risk be defined as in \eqref{eq:bdsrisk}.
 Then, there exists a BDS test such that, for any $\zeta>0$,